 My body has been through a lot this past year, and I’m grateful to it for carrying me on and helping me support my beautiful daughter.
 Just because my fashion mantra is evolving with motherhood doesn’t mean I’m letting go of who I am.
 The way I see it, I’m just stepping into this new, wonderful chapter in life, and my style will follow suit.

 What do you think about life’s changing seasons?
 Do your styles and fashion preferences evolve with the trends of your life?
 How do you stay true to yourself while life changes around you?
-Chat with us on the blog at myclosetedit.com or join us on the Lifepreneur Project Facebook page to find a community of new friends.
+Share in the comments below or join us on the The Struggle is Real Facebook Page to find a community of new friends.